hylasD/MATLAB_version_tSpace/README.md

-# tSpace algorithm for unsupervised deteremination of multiple developmental branches in single cell data
+# tSpace algorithm for unsupervised determination of multiple developmental branches in single cell data

 By Denis Dermadi